Andrey862/telegram-latex-bot/README.md

 ## Heroku on polling

-Assuming you already have heroku installed on your machine,
+Assuming you already have heroku CLI installed on your machine,
 Run from terminal:

 ```bash